-In addition to bank / public holidays (of which there are normally 8), you are entitled to 25 working days' (which equates to 6.6 weeks in total and inclusive of bank / public holidays) paid holiday per full year worked (or pro rata where you start part way through the year).
+You are entitled to 25 working days' holiday in addition to bank / public holidays (of which there are normally 8).
+Altogether, this equates to 6.6 weeks paid holiday per full year worked (or pro rata where you start part way through the year).
+Part time workers are equally entitled to 6.6 weeks holiday (inclusive of bank / public holidays) and therefore 6.6 x [number of hours worked per week] = total hours of holiday entitlement (this includes entitlement for bank / public holidays).

 Your holiday entitlement will start to accrue from the first day of your employment.
 During your first and last calendar years of employment with One25 your holiday entitlement will be calculated at the rate of 2.08 days for each completed calendar month.
 We will round up your holiday entitlement to the nearest half-day.
 Any absence of more than 4 weeks, unless for a statutory reason, e.g. maternity, will not accrue holiday for the period over and above the statutory holiday entitlement.